RickWong/local-webhook/README.md

 // This URL can be shared with third-party services. webhook.getWebhookUrl();

-// Handle third-party service' webhook requests each time. webhook.subscribe(({ req, res }) => {
+// Handle third-party service's webhook requests each time. webhook.subscribe(({ req, res }) => {
   res.send("Hello from observable");
 });